GTD Timer

 Select checkbox Auto-select next preset after opening new window to allow GTD Timer automatically select next preset when opening time select window.

-GTD Timer allows to create presets - sets of parameters used to easily distinguish multiple running copies of the timer or to run different actions when countdown finishes.
+GTD Timer allows to create presets - sets of parameters used to recall predefined settings for the software.

 To access presets configuration open Presets tab in Settings dialog (Settings dialog accessible via Tray Icon context menu item Settings).